 The luxurious house and estate was opened on Christmas Eve of 1895.

 Fairly quickly the financial burden of such a huge estate began to weigh on Vanderbilt.
 In 1914 he sold 84,000 acres to Federal Government to help with estate costs and pay the Income Tax.
 Vanderbilt would die in the same year leaving the property to his widow who lived in a set of apartments in the Bachelor’s Wing until her daughter got married.

 In the 1930’s – to pay bills and at the request of the City of Asheville – the home was opened to tourism.
 The Estate was closed in World War II and some of the art work moved for protection against a possible east coast attack by Nazi Germany.

-After the war the Estate was reopened as a tourist attraction and ceased completely to be a family residence by the mid-1950’s.
+After the war the Estate was reopened as a tourist attraction again and ceased completely to be a family residence by the mid-1950’s.

 The Estate is now owned by the Biltmore Company with Vanderbilt family members running it as the CEO.
 It now functions as a historical house museum and has about 1.4 million visitors every year.

 The apparition of George Washington Vanderbilt himself has been seen wandering his house but most often in the library.
 Edith, his wife, is also seen walking the halls and rooms of the mansion.
 It is surmised she is looking for her husband as the disembodied whisper of, “George”, is often heard